Could you repeat please? Say that again?

 1. Listen, listen, listen and learn how to listen

 Perhaps in conversation you don’t have time to pay attention to the words, as you need to understand what’s going on, but you can do active listening exercises by yourself, using films, music and podcasts.
 Use Netflix or YouTube and select something to watch with English subtitles – concentrate on noticing how a word is written and how it sounds, look for words that connect, identify patterns of connected words, pause, repeat it yourself.
 5 minutes a day, that’s all you need.
 Music is also a great way to practice the pronunciation, rhythm and tone of English.
 Check out this great guide on how to learn with music.

 2. Notice the movements of your mouth and lips.

 The simplest way to do this is by using a mirror and look at what your lips and mouth do when pronouncing certain sounds.
-Notice other people’s mouth do then they speak.
+Notice what other people’s mouth do then they speak.
 Take a look at this guide for 3D animation – it gives you an idea on what the mouth looks like when making certain sounds.